jambuur/APEDSK99/README.md

 Putting the APEDSK99 shield together is straightforward and no problem to anybody with basic electronic skills.
 The 74LS541's and the slimline RAM are probably not stock items at your local electronics store but can be easily obtained online.

-The KiCad files can be sent to your favourite online PCB maker (I use [JCLPCB](https://jlcpcb.com/).
+The KiCad files can be sent to your favourite online PCB maker (I use [JCLPCB](https://jlcpcb.com/)).

 The only thing that needs a little bit of attention is mounting the [edge connector](https://www.ebay.com/itm/5pc-Industrial-Card-Edge-Slot-Socket-Connector-22x2P-44P-2-54mm-0-1-3A-240-44/140888520037?ssPageName=STRK%3AMEBIDX%3AIT&_trksid=p2057872.m2749.l2649).
 The bottom row of pins need to be bent 90 degrees downwards and the top row slightly bent upwards (no more than 45 degrees).
 Rough up the connector housing at the bottom and the PCB area it will sit on.
-Clean these surfaces with isopropyl etc and apply some superglue to either one of them.
+Clean these surfaces with isopropyl and apply some superglue to either one of them.
 Line up the bottom connector pins with the holes in the PCB (the row closest to the edge) and press the connector firmly to the PCB, making sure all pins stick through to the soldering side.
-After clamping it for a bit you can solder the bottom row pins.
-To connect the pins at the top row to the PCB use a suitable length of standard header.
+After clamping it for a bit the bottom row pinscan now be soldered.
+The top row pins are connected to the PCB with a suitable length of standard header.

 ### *DOAD's*